negomi/react-burger-menu/README.md

 ### Styling

 All the animations are handled internally by the component.
-However, the visual styles (colors, fonts etc.) are not, and need to be included with CSS.
+However, the visual styles (colors, fonts etc.) are not, and need to be supplied, either with CSS or with a JavaScript object passed as the `styles` prop.

+#### CSS

 The component has the following helper classes: